King George's Medical University

-King George's Medical University (KGMU) is a medical university located in Lucknow, Uttar Pradesh, India.
-The medical school was raised to a university by an act passed by the government of Uttar Pradesh on 16 September 2002.
-It is the only government medical institution to have been awarded the NAAC A++ grade in the state of Uttar Pradesh.
+King George's Medical University (KGMU) is a public medical university located in Lucknow, Uttar Pradesh, India.
+It was formerly a constituent medical college of the University of Lucknow and was separated and raised to the status of a state university by an Act passed by the Government of Uttar Pradesh on 16 September 2002.
+It is the only government medical institution to have been awarded the NAAC A++ grade, in the state of Uttar Pradesh.

 The university has about 1250 undergraduate students (including 280 dental students) and 450 postgraduate students.

 About 250 students a year are admitted to the four-and-a-half-year course of study for the degree of M.B.B.S.